Personal Support Worker students pose for a class photo at Herzing College in Ottawa (2019)

-It's quite common for PSWs to have patients who get upset, angry, or won't cooperate.
-Imagine you're supporting an Alzheimer's patient who feels confused, afraid, and won't respond to you.
+It's quite common for PSWs to have patients who get upset or angry or won't cooperate.
+Imagine you're supporting an Alzheimer's patient who feels confused and afraid, and won't respond to you.

 There are so many situations where PSWs must remain cool under pressure.
 This takes emotional maturity and discipline: two things every employer looks for in a PSW.

 4. Resilient in the face of death and loss